Bucky24/react-canvas/README.md

 ### Image

 The Image element takes care of loading and displaying an image asset to the canvas.
-Currently it only takes in a src, similar to an &lt;img&gt; tag.

 Images are cached after first load, so re-using the same src will not cause the image to be loaded from the server again.